nhselect/step1-training/content/user-guide/learner/06-confirmation/managing-your-supervisors/index.md

 #### Removing a supervisor

-1. ​Select **remove​**
+1. Select **remove**

-> Your supervisor will not receive a notification informing them of this change​
+> Your supervisor will not receive a notification informing them of this change
 >
 > You will not be able to remove the Supervisor that originally enrolled you on the Step 1 proficiencies (they will need to do this).